ph3at/cronos-celerity/README.md

 ### Test

-To run the tests, simply use `ctest`.
+To run the tests, execute the `./tests` binary.

 #### Benchmarking

-The tests also include a benchmarking test for CPU and GPU which automatically scales the problem size by a factor of two.
-By default the benchmark does 5 doubling steps and repeats each run 3 times.
+There is a benchmarking binary `./cronos-benchmark` which takes the implementation to be benchmarked (one of `cpu|sycl|celerity`) and the problem size.
+The problem size is a number which expresses how many times the default size `4x1x1` should be doubled.